100 Days of School project Ideas

 Here are our favorite features of these 100th Day lesson plans for busy teachers:

-- PDF of the activities in a printable format (both color or black & white)
+- the activities in a printable format (both color or black & white)